VA's Caregiver Program Still Dropping Veterans With Disabilities

 But for some veterans that goal may be out of reach.

-Britnee Kinard takes care of her husband Hamilton.
+Britnee Kinard takes care of her husband, Hamilton.
 He has a brain injury and PTSD, among other things.
 She got kicked off the program by the Charleston VA in 2014.
 She sees her husband deteriorating.
 He needs help with bathing and toileting.
 She's dreading the day when she'll have to take away his car keys.

-"I try my hardest not to pull his, quote, man-card," says Kinard , "I want him to be as independent as possible.
+"I try my hardest not to pull his, quote, man-card," says Kinard.
+"I want him to be as independent as possible.
 But the reality of it is, the more his health progresses, the less independent he is and I'm trying not to take it from him."

-The VA says it's still standardizing the boards that evaluate applications, and last year audited hundreds of the cases of people removed.
+The VA says it's still standardizing the boards that evaluate applications, and last year it audited hundreds of the cases of people removed.

-But some of those caregivers have been on the phone with their senators — last month Republican Dean Heller of Nevada and Democrat Bob Casey of Pennsylvania sent a letter to the VA asking that all the caregivers kicked off before the program was revised last year get a second look.
+But some of those caregivers have been on the phone with their senators.
+Last month, Republican Dean Heller of Nevada and Democrat Bob Casey of Pennsylvania sent a letter to the VA asking that all of the caregivers who were kicked off before the program was revised last year get a second look.

 "The veterans and their caregivers deserve to have their cases reviewed and use the same improved procedures," says Casey.
 "Caregivers should not be treated differently because their case happened to come up for review a week before or a week after the time when the VA froze discharges."

-The VA's Acting Secretary Robert Wilkie responded that the VA is working to improve the clinical appeals process so vets and their caregivers can get back in.
+The VA's Acting Secretary Robert Wilkie responded that the VA is working to improve the clinical appeals process so veterans and their caregivers can get back in.

-Sitting with her disabled husband George, Jenn Wilmot says her last appeal was exhausting.
+Sitting with her disabled husband, George, Jenn Wilmot says her last appeal was exhausting.

 "Does he need it?" she says.
 "Oh yeah, I know he does.
 But it's just too tiring to fight."